 Wolf Home Products offers a wide – and unlimited – range of color options in its Wolf Designer cabinet line.
 Give your kitchen a pop of color with the Indigo finish, available in Oak and Maple.
 The unique blue color is also available with Silver Glaze, Pewter Glaze, or Black Glaze.
 Customers also have the option of choosing a custom color, with or without a glaze, making the choices unlimited!

-Credit: The photos shared in this blog feature the Copenhagen door style in Indigo from Wolf Designer cabinets.
+The header photo in this blog post features the Copenhagen door style in Indigo from Wolf Designer cabinets.
 Special thanks for Erin Hanrahan (Interior Designer, http://www.erinhanrahan.com/), Sarah Sullivan (Cabinet Dealer/Designer, https://www.insidedesigncooperative.com/), and Kerri Pearson (Photographer, http://www.heykerri.com/) for sharing these images with us!